PennyLaneAI/qml/glossary.rst

         See also :doc:`quantum gradient </glossary/quantum_gradient>`.

     :doc:`Quantum Approximate Optimization Algorithm (QAOA) </glossary/qaoa>`
-        A hybrid variational algorithm for that be used to find approximate solutions for combinatorial optimization problems.
+        A hybrid variational algorithm that is used to find approximate solutions for combinatorial optimization problems.
 Characterized by a circuit ansatz featuring two alternating, parameterized components.

     :doc:`Quantum Boltzmann Machine </glossary/quantum_boltzmann_machine>`
         Quantum analog of a classical Boltzmann machine, in which nodes are replaced by spins or qubits.
 An energy-based machine learning model.